Best Ultralight Fanny Packs For Hiking & Backpacking 2026

 How much volume does a hiking fanny pack need?

 We recommend models in the 1-3L range.
 A one-liter pack can comfortably hold a few bars, a small headlamp, and a phone, while a pack in the two-liter range can fit a hiker wallet, filter, charger, snacks, headlamp, and a few other miscellaneous items.
 3L models can even fit a camera!
 However, we recommend against 5L sized hiking fanny packs, and “hydration fanny packs” which are too small hold a complete hiking kit (so you’ll be carrying a pack anyway), bulky and awkward to hike with, and are too big to use in conjunction with a backpack.
+From our perspective, they exist in no-man’s land.

 This is kind of a no-brainer.
 Chances are you’ll be protecting your most high-value items such as phone, headphones, and wallet in your waist pack, so you’ll want to keep them dry.
 If you opt for a less water-resistant model, it isn’t a huge deal to protect them in a Ziploc bag or dry ditty sack.
 None of these models are truly waterproof, but many have waterproof or DWR-treated fabrics and highly water-resistant zippers.
 The Dyneema models are extremely water resistant, but still not dunkably waterproof.
+In short, if you can afford the price bump, there is pretty much no reason not to choose a waterproof fanny pack.

 Wearing it as sternum strap storage

 If a hiking fanny pack is designated as modular, that’s likely because you can remove the webbing waist belt and attach it to the shoulder straps of your pack to create storage in front of your rib cage.
 There are pros and cons to this approach.
-Your gear will be pretty much the same amount of accessible as it would be around your waist, it’s just a matter of personal preference and how the fanny pack interfaces with your body, and your backpack.
+Your gear will be pretty much the same amount of accessible as it would be around your waist, it’s just a matter of personal preference and how the fanny pack interfaces with your body and your backpack.
 Photographers might like the vantage point and the ability to clip their camera to the outside of compatible packs (Peak Designs Field Pouch), but note that attachment modifications might need to be made with certain models to secure the waist pack between your shoulder straps.

 Share this entry